donovanh/donovanh.github.com/_posts/2010-11-14-24theweb-completes-3-websites.markdown

 We were late to hear about the [24theweb][1] project, an Irish collaboration to get some crazy people together to build 3 awesome websites in 24 hours for charity.
 Well done to them, the [end result][2] speaks for itself.

-Did you enjoy this article?
-Let us know in the comments below!

-### Leave a comment

  [1]: http://24theweb.com/
  [2]: http://24theweb.com/2010/11/the-sites/